MarioSultan/GroupMaker/docs/4-Elements.md

 print(rinv)

 # Verification
-print(r * rinv == Element("$e$", C4))
+print(r * rinv == Element("e", C4))
 ```

 The `Element` class provides a direct object-oriented way of working with individual elements of a finite group.
-Instead of manually accessing entries of a Cayley table, group operations can be written using familiar algebraic notation such as: `a * b` and `a ** n` while the underlying computations are still performed entirely from the Cayley table of the associated `CayleyGroup`.
+Instead of manually accessing entries of a Cayley table, group operations can be written using familiar algebraic notation such as: `a * b` and `a ** n` while the underlying computations are still performed entirely by the associated `Group`.